ferakp/hmas-resource-allocator/docker/README.md

 * A domain name

 #### Step 1
 Open .env file and add your domain name without protocol.
-For example, mydomain.com.
+For example, mydomain.com. <br>Fill the IP field with your static IP address.<br>Enter default username and password for the administrator account using REST_ADMIN_USERNAME AND REST_ADMIN_PASSWORD fields.

 #### Step 2
 Set the value of STATE variable to uninstalled.